denes44/BudapestMetroDisplay/hardware/README.md

 The PCB is designed to accomodate an ESP32-S3 SuperMini controller as an internal controller.
+Although the PCB is made for an ESP32-S3 SuperMini controller, an ESP32-C3 SuperMini would fit too.

 The task of the internal controller is to receive sACN (E1.31) data from the software and display it on the LEDs.